Lego The Lord of the Rings (video game): Free roam

-In the open world mode of the game, the player controls 2 changeable characters and is allowed to freely explore the game world, which spans the entire world of Middle-Earth minus Mirkwood and the lands south of Mordor.
-While players primarily travel on foot, they have the option of using Fast Travel through the Map, which transports the player to any location they've been to and allows the player to change the time of day.
-They also have the option to ride horses at specific locations throughout the game world.
-Throughout the map, there are several notable locations, including the Custom Character creator at Bag End in the Shire which allows players to create custom characters and the Blacksmith in Bree, who creates items using the player's Mithril Bricks and Blueprints.
+In the open world mode of the game, the player controls two changeable characters and is allowed to freely explore the game world, which spans the entire world of Middle-Earth minus Mirkwood and the lands south of Mordor.
+There are more than 80 playable characters, including Frodo Baggins, Gandalf, Legolas, and many others to discover and unlock including Tom Bombadil, a character who appears in the books but not in the film trilogy.
+While players primarily travel on foot, they have the option of using Fast Travel through the Map, which transports the player to any location they have previously been to and allows the player to change the time of day.
+Horses may also be ridden at specific locations throughout the world.

+Throughout the map, there are several notable locations, including the Custom Character creator at Bag End in the Shire, where players can create custom characters, and the Blacksmith in Bree, who creates items using the player's Mithril Bricks and Blueprints.
 While in free roam, the player can unlock and buy characters by finding them throughout Middle-Earth, defeating them in battle, and then buying them for a varying number of Studs.
-However, for other characters, the player has to complete puzzles to find their character tokens, at which point they can be bought through the character selection screen.
+Some characters can only be unlocked after the player completes puzzles to find their character tokens, after which they can be bought through the character selection screen.
 There are also many different side quests scattered through Middle-Earth, which usually consist of having the player find a specific item.
-Upon finding the item, the player is usually rewarded through Extras, which grant the player special boosts.
+Upon finding the item, the player is usually rewarded with Extras, which grant the player special boosts.
 Also scattered throughout Middle-Earth are Blueprints, Mithril Bricks, and other collectibles.

-Characters

-There are more than 80 playable characters, including Frodo Baggins, Gandalf, Legolas, and many others to discover and unlock including Tom Bombadil, a character who appears in the books but not in the film trilogy.
-Unlike in the Lego The Lord of the Rings sets, the Hobbits appear barefoot like they do in the franchise.
-The player can also create their own characters, by travelling to Hobbiton and entering the Hobbit house with the green door, which is Frodo and Bilbo's house, Bag End.

 Plot

 The game follows the storylines from The Lord of the Rings movie trilogy: The Fellowship of the Ring, The Two Towers, and The Return of the King.
 However, the game's developers modified the storylines to fit the events into a number of game chapters per film.
-Central sequences were recreated from the films, such as the Mines of Moria scenes.
+Central events and sequences were recreated from the films, such as the Mines of Moria scenes.
 Each different character has at least one special ability.
 The characters can also add new items and weapons to their inventory as the story advances, thus adding role-playing elements to the traditional Lego gameplay.